Datamodel

 To enable time-travelling and auditing, data is generally not over-written.
 Instead copies are made and old and new entities are linked together.

-To implement this most models have these fields:
+To implement this many models have these fields:

 Models with previous/current semantics are: